amaliebholm/TMM4275-Assignment3/README.md

 # TMM4275-Assignment3

 This project is a part of the course TMM4275 Knowledge-Based Enineering, Project.
-The main task is developing an automatic KBE solution to check and show volumes, where a welding gun can fit in order to make the weld the walls in a maze-like structure.
-The customer will upload a .prt file containing the maze-lice structure to a website as well as defining what type of welding gun they are using to make the welds.
+The main task is developing an automatic KBE solution to check and show volumes for where a welding gun can fit in order to make the weld between walls in a maze-like structure.
+The customer will upload a .prt file containing the maze-like structure to a website as well as defining what type of welding gun they are using to make the welds.

 This project is made by:
 * Kasper Kallseter